 \section{An efficient scheme for path dependent options pricing}

 Building a first order strong convergence scheme for a two dimensional SDE is not an obvious task.
-Even the ad'hoc schemes provided by Kahl and Jäckel \citeyear{KahlJackel} exhibit a strong convergence of order $\frac{1}{2}$.
+Even the ad hoc schemes provided by Kahl and Jäckel \cite{KahlJackel} exhibit a strong convergence of order $\frac{1}{2}$.

 Actually, the natural candidate for this purpose is the Milstein scheme.
 Unfortunately, the commutativity condition which permits to implement it amounts to $\sigma f'=0$ in our setting.
 This condition is typically true when either $f$ is constant or $\sigma=0$.
 Both cases are of no practical interest since they lead to a deterministic volatility.